 Jesko – the all-new megacar from Koenigsegg – is powered by a newly designed, 1280hp (1600hp on E85 in some markets), twin-turbocharged V8 engine that benefits from significant changes to the Agera engine it replaces.

 At the core of the newly designed engine is the world’s lightest V8 crankshaft.
 Weighing just 12.5 kilos, Koenigsegg’s new flat-plane 180-degree crankshaft allows Jesko to produce more power, with greater efficiency, while achieving a higher 8500rpm rev limit.

-The crankshaft is milled by small manufacturing house located in southern Sweden.
+The crankshaft is milled by a small manufacturing house located in southern Sweden.
 It is made to Koenigsegg’s in-house design from a single solid steel billet.

 The flat-plane design allows even firing across engine banks and an even more visceral engine sound.
 Koenigsegg has countered the tendency that flat-plane engines have towards greater vibration by designing new super-light connecting rods and pistons.